Dr Robert Holland BSc, MRes, PhD

 - Related links

-As an ecologist and conservation scientist I am interested in understanding how the planet's resources can be used sustainably.
-My current work focuses on the relationship between human demand for energy and the implications that this has for natural capital and ecosystem services.
+As an ecologist and conservation scientist, Dr Robert Holland is interested in understanding how the planet's resources can be used sustainably.
+His current work focuses on the relationship between human demand for energy and the implications that this has for natural capital and ecosystem services.

 2012-2014: Research Fellow.
 University of Southampton, UK.